Chapter 20. Coordination Chemistry (Inorganic Chemistry)

 ① Larger crystal field splitting (Δ) results in shorter maximum absorption wavelength (λmax).

-② The color of a solution is determined by the absorbed light’s complementary color.
+② The color of a solution is the color of the light that remains after absorption, so the complementary color is observed.

 ③ Some complexes like Ni(H2O)62+ and Ni(en)32+ don’t follow the simple principle of complementary colors.